Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Steve has been one of the many engaging speakers at our Food Business Breakfast.
 Having graduated as an Analytical Chemist, he started a career in the food sector with confectionery businesses such as Nestle and Northern Foods.
-In 2015, with his wife Naomi, he co-founded The Aurora Ceres Partnership, to help the food and beverage industry create value and excellent through informed innovation management.
+In 2015, with his wife Naomi, he co-founded The Aurora Ceres Partnership, to help the food and beverage industry create value and excellence through informed innovation management.
 The business combines technology scouting and innovation support to provide insight and assistance to the sector.
-Steve is a regular contributor to food and beverage industry events and conferences, and often a judge for sector innovation awards.
-You can find out more about Steve and The Aurora Ceres Partnership on their website: http://auroraceres.co.uk/
+Steve is a regular contributor to food and beverage industry events and conferences, and is often a judge for sector innovation awards.

 - 2020 was a big milestone as The Aurora Ceres® Partnership Ltd celebrated its fifth year of business.
 During this time, we’ve worked on an extremely wide range of projects, across a variety of food and drink industry sectors and built up a valued client base.
 We also recognise that this represents an exciting time for the food and drink industry; since we predominantly operate at ‘the sharp’ end of the innovation process we see that our continued existence and strength is representative of the exciting developments within the industry as a whole.